rachelambda/mpdart/README.md

 mpdart
 ======

 mpdart is a simple X application that displays the album art of the currently playing mpd song and lets you toggle play pause.
-It spends almost all of it's time idle and according to top it uses `0.0%` of my CPU and `0.1%` of my ram.
+It spends almost all of it's time idle and only uses `0.1%` of my RAM and `0.1%` of my CPU according to top.

 Depends
 -------

+	C compiler
+	make

 	libX11
 	libmpdclient